____________________

 The last bit of advice I would give would be that when you lose

 patience, you don't lose your sense of humour.
-For example, if you've
+For example, if

-the complete set of functions goes like this:
+noticed that the complete set of functions goes like this:

 ,----